 - Encourage family members who smoke to quit.

 Sending an Antismoking Message

-No one wants their child to start smoking, but it's especially important to discourage this behavior in kids who have asthma.
+No one wants their child to start smoking, but it's especially important to discourage this bad habit in kids who have asthma.
 If your child has asthma, smoking may actually undo the effect of any long-term control medicine.
-Your child also may need to use quick-relief medicine more often, visit the doctor or the emergency department more often, and miss school more often because of flare-ups.
+Your child also may need to use quick-relief medicine more often, visit the doctor or the emergency room more often, and miss school because of flare-ups.

-Kids with asthma who smoke may sleep less at night and be less able to participate in sports or other physical activities.
+Smoking also can cause sleeping problems and make it hard for kids to participate in sports or other physical activities.
 And of course, there are the long-term health consequences, such as heart disease, emphysema, and cancer.

-Give your child tips on how to say no if offered a cigarette.
+Encourage your kids to say no if offered a cigarette.
 To lay the groundwork for that moment:

-- Teach your child the facts about smoking and the short- and long-term damage it can do.
+- Teach them the facts about smoking and the short- and long-term damage it can do.

 - Talk about how expensive cigarettes and other tobacco products are.